cheat-sheets/health-cheat-sheet/README.md

     - **Antibodies** (aka immunoglobulin (**Ig**)) - Y-shaped protein produced mainly by plasma cells that is used by the immune system to neutralize pathogens such as pathogenic bacteria and viruses.
 Tags that are attached to antigens.
         - ~100MLN of types of antibody binding sites (paratopes).
 Determined by random combination of fragments in 5 positions (3 for long chain, 2 for short chain) in each binding site.
-Much smaller amount of gens are needed to encode the fragments, which are then randomly combined when immune cells are generated.
+Much smaller amount of genes are needed to encode the fragments, which are then randomly combined when immune cells are generated.
         - 5 types of antibody handles: IgA, gD, IgE, IgG, IgM
     - **B lymphocyte** (B-cells) - secrete antibodies.